dzavalishin/mqtt_udp/dox/source/index.rst

 * per-room or per-function controllers (kitchen ventilation, bath room sensors, room CO2 sensors, etc)
 * in-room displays (room and outdoor temperature)

 All these points generate some information (local sensors, state) and need some other information.
 By the way, CAN bus/protocol is made for quite the same requirements, but is not good for TCP/IP and Ethernet.
 Actually, to some extent, MQTT/UDP is CAN for Ethernet.

+So, MQTT/UDP is sending data with UDP broadcast.
+It means that every message is simuloneusly sent to all possible recipients with just one network packet.

+Every listener selects packets it wants to listen to and processes them as it wishes.

+As a result, minmal MQTT/UDP implementation is extremely simple.
+Though, there are more options exist which are described later.